TheFox/sengi/README.md

 # Sengi SearchENGIne

-A web search engine using Ruby and Redis.
+A web crawler using Ruby and Redis.

 ## Install